-Animal Bites Doctor in Rockville, MD
+Animal Bites Treatment Clinic in Rockville, MD

 Table of Contents:

 Getting bitten can be a scary experience, even if the damage caused by the animal bite doesn’t seem too serious at first.
-You should always remember that many animals can carry the rabies virus and transmit it through the saliva.
+You should always remember that many animals can carry the rabies virus and transmit it through saliva.
 Plus, bites and scratches can get infected and lead to pain and complications.
-Because of this, even a small puncture wound can turn out to be very dangerous if not treated in the quickly and properly.
+Because of this, even a small puncture wound can turn out to be very dangerous if not treated quickly and properly.

-Note: We do not provide rabies shots here at Physicians Now Urgent Care center.
+Note: We do not provide rabies shots here at Physicians Now Urgent Care and Walk-In Clinic center.
 So we advise that you go straight to the closest emergency room if you are bitten by any of the animals listed below and do not know if their rabies vaccine is up to date.

 By far, the biggest concern connected to dog bites is rabies.
-In fact, 98 percent of the rabies cases around the world are due to dog bites.
+In fact, 98 percent of rabies cases around the world are due to dog bites.

 While rabies vaccination is mandatory in the US, this doesn’t mean all dog owners follow through.
 Plus, there’s always the possibility that you get bit by an unvaccinated stray dog.

 If you can’t confirm that the dog that bit you has a current rabies vaccine, you will need to see a provider at the nearest emergency room immediately to receive a human rabies immunoglobulin (HRIG) shot.
-This must be given on the same day the bite occurred to provide immediate antibodies After that, you will need to receive an additional five shots of rabies vaccine over a period of 28 days.
+This must be given on the same day the bite occurred to provide immediate antibodies After that, you will need to receive an additional five shots of the rabies vaccine over a period of 28 days.

-Dog bites can also lead to swelling, pain and infection.
+Dog bites can also lead to swelling, pain, and infection.
 This is especially true if the dog bite causes injury to a nerve or muscle.